pyblosxom/pyblosxom/docs/dev_writing_plugins.rst

 --------------------------------------------

 After that, you should have a ``verify_installation`` section that verifies that the plugin is configured correctly.
-As of PyBlosxom 0.9, PyBlosxom allows users to test their configuration and installation from the console.
+As of Pyblosxom 0.9, Pyblosxom allows users to test their configuration and installation from the console.

 You can test using either the ``pyblosxom.cgi``